Killing of Raymond Yellow Thunder: Early life and education

-Marriage and family
+Marriage

 He married Dora Cutgrass when they were young.
 They divorced and did not have children.

 Career

 Yellow Thunder eventually pursued work in Gordon as a ranch hand.
 As an employee, he was "so reliable that Harold Rucker, who employed Yellow Thunder for many years, was immediately alarmed when he wasn't at the appointed spot in Gordon where he picked him up to take him back to the ranch on Sunday evenings."

 Death

 On February 12, 1972, Yellow Thunder was walking down the street in Gordon.
 The brothers Les and Pat Hare along with friends Bernard Lutter, and Robert Bayliss, found him by a used-car lot.
 The Hares and Bayliss assaulted Yellow Thunder.
 They had been heard earlier that night talking about "busting an Indian".
 They stripped Yellow Thunder of his pants and undergarments and shoved him into the trunk of their car.
 Jeanette Thompson was present, but reportedly did not participate in the assault or kidnapping.

 The Hares, Lutter, and Bayliss took Yellow Thunder to the American Legion club.
 There, they shoved the half-naked Yellow Thunder into the hall, where patrons briefly gawked at the spectacle.
 Though offered help by employees of the club, Yellow Thunder rejected assistance and left the club alone.

 The following day, February 13, 1972, Yellow Thunder was found by George Ghost Dog, an Oglala Lakota boy.
 Yellow Thunder told him, "I got beat up by some white guys", and Ghost Dog left him.

 This was the last time Yellow Thunder was seen alive.
 It is believed that he took shelter in a car in the used-car lot and died a few days later of his injuries.
 This is where he was found eight days after Ghost Dog had seen him.
 The autopsy showed that he had died of subdural hematoma, caused by blunt trauma to his forehead above his right eye.